 Incident Management Team (IMT)

-NHICS is a flexible and adaptable system that can be “right-sized” for any emergency.
+LTCICS is a flexible and adaptable system that can be “right-sized” for any emergency.
 Some emergencies are minor and limited in scope, while larger disasters can have severe and prolonged impact to operations.

 The IMT structure consists of the command, general, branch and unit staff, with sections clearly identified by the roles and responsibilities they carry out.
-For more detailed information on the structure and application of NHICS, refer to the NHICS Guidebook and supporting materials that can be found on the California Association of Health Facilities (CAHF) web site for disaster preparedness at http://cahfdisasterprep.com/NHICS/GuidebookTools.aspx.
+For more detailed information on the structure and application of LTCICS, refer to the LTCICS Guidebook and supporting materials that can be found on the California Association of Health Facilities (CAHF) web site for disaster preparedness at http://cahfdisasterprep.com/LTCICS/GuidebookTools.aspx.

-The only NHICS position that is activated for every emergency is the IC.
+The only LTCICS position that is activated for every emergency is the IC.
 He/she determines what other positions are necessary to effectively manage the incident.
 If the IC is able to manage all response activities during a minor incident, then there is no need to activate other IMT positions.
-However, a key principle of NHICS is maintaining “span-of-control”, which means that when a member of the IMT recognizes that additional personnel are needed to effectively manage response activities, additional position(s) are activated.
+However, a key principle of LTCICS is maintaining “span-of-control”, which means that when a member of the IMT recognizes that additional personnel are needed to effectively manage response activities, additional position(s) are activated.

 There are five major management functions within the IMT structure.

-Command establishes the incident objectives with an understanding of the mission and policies of the nursing home.
+Command establishes the incident objectives with an understanding of the mission and policies of the facility.
 The Command function is also responsible for ensuring safety and providing information to internal and external stakeholders.

-Operations conducts the tactical operations (e.g., resident services, clean‐up) to carry out the Incident Action Plan (IAP) using defined objectives and directing all necessary resources.
+Operations conducts the tactical operations (e.g., services for the people supported, clean‐up) to carry out the Incident Action Plan (IAP) using defined objectives and directing all necessary resources.

 Plans collects and evaluates information to support decision-making, maintains resource status information, prepares documents such as the IAP, and maintains documentation for incident reports.